DeepGraphLearning/DiffPack/README.md

 - `num_sample`: Number of samples in diffusion process.
 Confidence model will decide which sample to use.

 ## Running DiffPack
-To use DiffPack for new proteins on your local machine, we provide the necessary configuration files in the config/ folder.
+To use DiffPack for new proteins on your local machine, we provide the necessary configuration files in the `config` folder.
-For instance, if you have two pdb files 1a3a.pdb and 1a3b.pdb, you can run the following command to infer new proteins and save the results in your chosen output folder:
+For instance, if you have two pdb files `1a3a.pdb` and `1a3b.pdb`, you can run the following command to infer new proteins and save the results in your chosen output folder:
 ```shell
 python script/inference.py -c config/inference_confidence.yaml \